 Our sports therapy might involve:

-- Rule out neural (nerve) involvement
+- Ruling out neural (nerve) involvement.

 - Apply ultrasound or laser treatment to help reduce pain and inflammation as well as stimulate healing.